duncan-f/fmokhtari.com/README.md

 server-side rendering capabilities of Next.js, I've created an interactive and visually appealing portfolio.

-To enhance the user experience, I incorporated Next UI's pre-built components and styling options, resulting in a polished interface that perfectly complements the overall design.
+To enhance the user experience, I incorporated Chakra UI's pre-built components and styling options, resulting in a polished interface that perfectly complements the overall design.
 This project has not only expanded my knowledge of React but also provided valuable experience in leveraging Next.js' powerful